azrasking/ShiveWorks/README.md

 # ShiveWorks
 **ShiveWorks - a dynamic material research project at WPI**

+* The purpose of this project is to create a device that demonstrates several concepts from the theory of dynamic materials.

 ## Contributors
 * Project Lead: @[William Sanguinet](https://github.com/williamsanguinet) | wcsanguinet@wpi.edu
 * Engineer Lead: @[Jakub Jandus](https://github.com/BambusGS) | jjandus@wpi.edu